 Living in Brazil

-It’s rare that housing is included in any teaching offer here, with the exception of a few volunteer or earn-your-TEFL-while-you-teach programs.
-Housing will be your major expense, so give some thought to it, and if possible, do a bit of research before you even leave home.
+Housing is rarely included in any teaching offer here, except for a few volunteer or earn-your-TEFL-while-you-teach programs.
+Housing will be your primary expense, so give some thought to it, and if possible, do some research before you even leave home.

-Renting your own place may be too expensive, and the red tape can be daunting as well, although it's easier in smaller towns, especially if you can deal directly with the owner.
+Renting your place may be too expensive, and the red tape can also be daunting, although it's easier in smaller towns, especially if you can deal directly with the owner.
 There are other options.

 Aparthotels, which cater primarily to business people on extended assignments away from home, can be found in Rio and Sao Paulo.
 While they aren't typically cheap, you won't have to sign a long-term contract, and credit cards are usually accepted.
 Most I've seen have two bedrooms, so if you have or can find a roommate, this is an option to consider.

 Many people rent a room or a suite (bedroom with its own bath) in someone else's house or apartment.
-If you find folks that you are comfortable with, this can be a great arrangement.
+This can be a great arrangement if you find folks you are comfortable with.
 See the box at the end of this article for websites.

 TEFL.com provides average living expenses for many cities, and you can also search the online version of local newspapers for rental costs.
-At this time in Rio, you should expect to pay 1000-1500 reais per month for a room in Zona Sul — the better section of the city, which includes Ipanema and Copacabana.
-But if you make 4000-5000 reais and have no car, this is perfectly doable.
+At this time in Rio, you should expect to pay 1000-1500 reals per month for a room in Zona Sul — the better section of the city, which includes Ipanema and Copacabana.
+But this is doable if you make 4000-5000 reals and have no car.

-Brazilian food tends to be basic and a bit bland, to my taste, but also tends to be fresh, cheap, and can be very healthy if you prefer a diet high in fruit and vegetables.
-While it's easy to succumb to eating too much rice and beans and fried pastries, you'll also find a wealth of healthy foods available.
+To my taster, Brazilian food tends to be basic and a bit bland but also fresh, cheap, and healthy if you prefer a diet high in fruit and vegetables.
+While it's easy to succumb to overeating rice and beans and fried pastries, you'll also find a wealth of healthy foods available.
 Fruits exist here that I never saw back in the States.
-There seems to be a juice bar on every corner.
-Farmers' markets can be found in many towns large and small.
-In Rio, I could buy enough vegetables at the weekly market to last all week for no more than 14-15 reais.
+There is a juice bar on every corner.
+Farmers' markets can be found in many towns, large and small.
+In Rio, I could buy enough vegetables at the weekly market to last all week for no more than 14-15 reals.

 Por kilo (by-the-kilo) restaurants are a Brazilian institution.
 The quality of these restaurants varies, but the better ones have a wide selection of foods, including great salads, for reasonable prices.
-Depending upon the restaurant and your appetite, you could pay anywhere between 10-25 reais per meal.
+You could pay 10-25 reals per meal depending on the restaurant and your appetite.

 When you are on the go, you can always grab a pastel (pastry).
-They are ubiquitous here and come in many varieties, most selling for 2.50 reais.
+They are ubiquitous here and come in many varieties, most selling for 2.50 reals.

 Rio and Sao Paulo both have good metro systems.
-I suggest finding a place to live not too far from a station, as you'll likely be traveling around to your students' homes or places of business.
+I suggest finding a place to live close to a station, as you'll likely be traveling around to your students' homes or places of business.

-Buses in Brazil are cheap and will get you almost anyplace you might need to go, although the bus drivers tend to drive as if they are on the NASCAR circuit.
+Buses in Brazil are cheap and will get you to almost any place you might need to go, although the bus drivers tend to drive as if they are on the NASCAR circuit.
 Look at it as an adventure.

 See the box at the end of this article for useful links.

 Brazil has free public health care, and foreigners will be treated.
 (I've used it myself when bitten by a stray dog.)
 But lines can be long, and the quality of care is hit or miss depending upon your locale.
-It’s likely you’ll be working in a larger city, where lines will be longer.
-So you may choose to obtain private health care — which is also available to foreigners.
+You'll likely work in a larger city with longer lines.
+So you may obtain private health care — also available to foreigners.

-If you've chosen to teach English abroad, there’s a good chance that you have an adventurous soul.
+If you've chosen to teach English abroad, you have an adventurous soul.
 There's also a good chance then that you'd love Brazil.

-Certainly you've seen footage of Carnival many times on TV.
-But Brazilian culture encompasses so much more.
-From Oktoberfest in Blumenau to the Festival Literaria Internacional de Paraty (FLIP) here in my little town, Brazil really presents an amazing wealth of things to do, many of them free or inexpensive.
+Indeed, you've likely seen footage of Carnival many times on T.V., but Brazilian culture encompasses so much more.
+From Oktoberfest in Blumenau to the Festival Literaria Internacional de Paraty (FLIP) here in my little town (Paraty), Brazil presents an amazing wealth of things to do, many free or inexpensive.

-Some of the simplest activities are my favorites: meeting my friends at the usual bar, or the usual barraca (shack) on the beach.
+Some of the simplest activities are my favorites: meeting my friends at the usual bar or barraca (shack) on the beach.
 Walking along the beach.
-Striking up a conversation with the person who invited you to share his table on the crowded sidewalk.
+Striking a conversation with the person who invited you to share his table on the crowded sidewalk.

 For the active, there is surfing, hang gliding, parasailing, mountaineering, kayaking — the list goes on and on.
 And Brazil is a photographer's dream.